 These include lender fees as well as reimbursement for your appraisal fees.
 That last one alone can cost you several hundred dollars.

-If you care about longevity with a lender, loanDepot certainly offers strong incentives to remain loyal throughout your homeownership journey.
+If you care about longevity and great customer service, loanDepot certainly offers strong incentives to remain loyal throughout your homeownership journey.